 Although I don’t consider Ipanema to be dangerous at night, people don’t tend to walk here after dark.
 In contrast, many more people seem to take their evening stroll in Copacabana.
 If you’re desperate to stretch your legs, this is where I recommend going.
 Copacabana is also better lit at night, and the beach bars tend to stay open later.

 5. Where should I stay?

 As a safe, relatively central neighborhood, Ipanema is where many visitors to Rio choose to book an accommodation.
 The other option for lodging I recommend is Copacabana (where I’ve lived the past three months).
 Both are beautiful, safe neighborhoods that are well connected to the rest of the city via the metro.

 Both Ipanema and Copacabana offer great choices for any budget, although I’d imagine that Ipanema might be just a bit more expensive overall.
-If you’re interested in browsing Airbnbs in Ipanema or anywhere in the world, feel free to use the widget below!

 Are you ready for a walk?